November is 22q11.2 deletion syndrome awareness month!

 My aunt said to me during our hospital stay, “While you certainly couldn’t have foreseen everything you guys would experience in these past weeks, I hope you realize how much you’ve already helped Izzy by making yourselves so educated and informed and being the biggest and best advocates she could ever have.”

 We didn’t know about 22q, but we learned.
-It’s time that everyone learns.
+It’s time that everyone does.

 The most common genetic disorder